aayush-karki/canastaInJava/log.md

 -   Started the Message and testMessage Class, and setup all the member funciton declaration with JavaDoc ( 1 hour ).

--   Started the Player class and setup all the member funciton declaration with JavaDoc ( 2 hour ).
+-   Started the Player class and setup all the member funciton declaration with JavaDoc ( 2 hours ).

 -   Started the testPlayer class and setup all the member funciton declaration with JavaDoc ( 1 hour ).

-###### Total: 4 hours 00 minutes.
+###### Total: 4 hours 00 minute.

 ## Nov 16, 2022:

--   Started populated the Deck and testDeck Class and tested it ( 2 hour ).
+-   Started populated the Deck and testDeck Class and tested it ( 2 hours ).

 -   Finished populated the Deck and testDeck Class and tested it ( 1 hour 15 minutes ).